guiweber/GroundTruth-PCB/help.md

 Behavior:
 - Only the first 10 layers are selectable with the number keys
-- Any pending action will be canceled when changing layer
+- Any selected annotation will be unselected when changing layer

 ---